krzysztofdudek/ai-minion/docs/example_conversation.md

 >
 > ## Stakeholder requirements
 >
-> "Hi AI Worker, I need a new feature for our order management system.
+> "Hi AI Minion, I need a new feature for our order management system.
 CSRs should be able to flag an order that needs investigation.
 When an order is flagged, it shouldn't be processed for shipment.
 They also need to add a reason for flagging it."
 >
 > ## Current state analysis
 >